hackerb9/mktrans/astrolabe.md

 # Using -S to deal with multiple runs

 If you run this script on a file that already has transparency, you'll probably want to use the `-S` option to suppress antialiasing.
-You might want to do multiple runs on a file if you are trying to clear out lagoons by using the `-p x,y` option to specify which pixel to start floodfilling at.
+But why would you want multiple runs of mktrans on the same file?
+Because one can clear out "lagoons", areas that should have been transparent but the floodfill didn't reach them.
+You do that by using the `-p x,y` option to specify which pixel to start floodfilling at.

 ## Lagoon problem

 Here's an example image which has already been run through `mktrans` once.
-As you can see, it left a black lagoon in the middle of the loop.
+As you can see, it left a black lagoon in the middle of the loop on this astrolabe.

 <img src="README.md.d/a-transparent.png" align="center" width="50%" alt="After first run of mktrans">

 ## Eroded pixels problem

+We can find the coordinates of the lagoon by running `display a-transparent.png` and clicking the middle mouse button.
+In this case, 256,64 is one of the black pixels.

 If we did the most obvious thing and just ran